- Progress through partnership: Abbott and Partners In Health combine expertise in Haiti

 Medical treatment for malnourished children provided for free at PIH clinics

 Long-term goal is to sell peanut butter to support plant operations

 Malnutrition and lack of economic opportunity have plagued Haiti for many years.

 Today, Partners In Health (PIH), Abbott and the Abbott Fund are combining their unique expertise and resources to create a sustainable approach to combating childhood malnutrition in rural Haiti.
-A newly constructed manufacturing facility is improving and expanding access to a life-saving nutritional product for thousands of Haitian children each year, while creating market opportunities for farmers.
-A new social enterprise also will help stimulate the local economy and support facility operations in the years ahead.
+A new manufacturing facility is improving and expanding access to a life-saving nutritional product for thousands of Haitian children each year, while creating market opportunities for farmers.

 The result: a new model to help rebuild a stronger Haiti.